Jefficus/caloriefountain/pages/home.md

 The site is organized into 3 main sections:

-- [Lab Notes](/priority/labnotes) - think of these as the project water cooler.
-It's where you'll find ideas, thoughts about the project, and minor status updates about the various active investigations
+- [Lab Notes](/priority/labnotes) - Think of these as the project water cooler.
+It's where you'll find ideas, thoughts about the project, and minor status updates about the various active investigations.
-- [Milestones](/priority/milestones) - think of these as "Reports to Management."
-These are the more official posts I make to propose new investigation targets and report on their status
+- [Milestones](/priority/milestones) - Think of these as "Reports to Management."
+These are the more official posts I make to propose new investigation targets and report on their status.
-- [Panic Room](/priority/panic) - the button you hit if you suddenly need to know how to build a calorie fountain RIGHT NOW
+- [Panic Room](/priority/panic) - The button you hit if you suddenly need to know how to build a calorie fountain RIGHT NOW.